What is Deep Vein Thrombosis

 Patients with DVT are at risk of developing post-thrombotic syndrome (PTS).
 PTS can involve chronic leg swelling, calf pain, calf heaviness/fatigue, skin discoloration, and venous ulcers.

-If a blood clot breaks free and moves through your bloodstream, it can get stuck in a blood vessel in your lung.
+If a blood clot breaks free and moves through the bloodstream, it can become stuck in a blood vessel in the lung.
 Doctors call this a pulmonary embolism, or PE, and it can be fatal.

 What Causes Deep Vein Thrombosis